 The port of Kusadasi is right in the downtown area.
 It is an easy walk (5 minutes) into the shopping area, as well as over the pleasant boulevard to Goveroin Ada (or Pigeon Island) and the beaches beyond.

-The new cruise terminal of Kusadasi is also a modern mini-mall called Scala Nuova; The facility also has a duty-free shop, which you can only access on your way back to the ship.
+The new cruise terminal of Kusadasi is also a modern mini-mall called Scala Nuova; The facility also has a well priced duty-free shop.

 Printable map to take along.

 Watch a destination video.